pnetlabrepo/ishare2/README.md

     - ishare2 installed dynamips
     - ishare2 installed docker

-## 💎 Download every image available from a lab that was downloaded from PNETLab Store
+## 💎 Download every image available in a lab that was downloaded from [PNETLab Store](https://user.pnetlab.com/store/labs/view)
     - ishare2 labs
     - ishare2 labs <number>
     - ishare2 labs all
 `Not available to every lab because some of them were encrypted by authors and cannot be analyzed`

-## 💎 Download every image available from a lab at a custom location in your server
+## 💎 Download every image available in a lab downloaded at a custom location in your server
     - ishare2 mylabs <path>
     - ishare2 mylabs <path> <number>
     - ishare2 mylabs <path> all